vmware-tanzu/tanzu-dev-portal/content/practices/outcome-oriented-roadmap/index.md

    If you have a vision statement for your product, write it down and put it on your board.
 Check to see if everyone understands it.

    {{% callout %}}
-   Tip: If no vision statement has been created, make sure the team is aligned by adding a 15 min vision exercise (Practice coming soon!) to the agenda.
+   **Tip**: If no vision statement has been created, make sure the team is aligned by adding a 15 min vision exercise (Practice coming soon!) to the agenda.
    {{% /callout %}}

    Summarize the strategy for achieving this vision to ensure collective understanding.